Efficient Reachable Sets on Lie Groups Using Lie Algebra Monotonicity and Tangent Intervals: CASE STUDIES

-with $w(t)\in[-0.01,0.01]^3$, and the initial set $\exp(\widehat{[-0.01,0.01]^3})\subset SO(3)$.
-We apply Algorithm~\ref{alg:RKMK-Reach} with the \emph{\textsf{BCH} recentering condition} set to \textsc{True}, \emph{i.e.}, recentering at every time step, and plot the results in Figure~\ref{fig:SO3fig}.
-Computing the reachable set to $T=5$ seconds took $0.438 \pm 0.080$ seconds, averaged over $100$ runs.
-With the \emph{\textsf{BCH} recentering condition} set to \textsc{False}, \emph{i.e.}, no recentering at all, monte carlo simulations show that the reachable set obtained by the algorithm fails to overapproximate the true reachable set after only $0.5$ seconds.
+with disturbance $w(t)\in[-0.01,0.01]^3$, and the initial set $\exp(\widehat{[-0.01,0.01]^3})\subset SO(3)$.
+We use Algorithm~\ref{alg:RKMK-Reach} with RK4 (fourth order method) and the \emph{\textsf{BCH} recentering condition} set to \textsc{True} (recentering at every time step); the results are plotted in Figure~\ref{fig:SO3fig}.
+Computing the reachable set to $T=5$ seconds took $0.300 \pm 0.004$ seconds, averaged over $100$ runs.
+With the \emph{\textsf{BCH} recentering condition} set to \textsc{False} (no recentering at all), monte carlo simulations show that the reachable set obtained by the algorithm fails to overapproximate the true reachable set after $0.5$ seconds.